tracingplane/tracingplane-java/README.md

 ## Quick Start ##

-Documentation and tutorials for this project are located in the repository's [Wiki](https://github.com/tracingplane/tracingplane-java/wiki)
+Documentation and tutorials for this project are located in the [Tracing Plane Wiki](https://github.com/tracingplane/tracingplane-java/wiki); see also the [Tracing Plane Javadocs](https://tracingplane.github.io/tracingplane-java/doc/)

 ## BaggageContext ##